Table of Contents

 What are risk factors for ringworm?

-As described on the previous page, it is possible to acquire ringworm from a variety of places and circumstances.
+As described previously, it is possible to acquire ringworm from a variety of places and circumstances.
 The greatest risk factor is coming in contact with an affected individual.
 Warm, moist areas are favorable conditions for the growth of fungi, so areas such as communal showers and locker rooms are areas in which transmission is favorable.
-However, any contact with an infected person or a contaminated surface can lead to ringworm infection.
+However, any contact with an infected person or a contaminated surface can cause ringworm infection.
+Continue Reading